RLuckom/raphaelluckom.com/hugo_site/content/posts/the_cloud_is_just_a_server.md

 ---

 I reactivated my [twitter account](https://twitter.com/RLuckom) last week.
-I don't really enjoy using Twitter, but that doesn't stop me from acknowledging the place it occupies in public discourse.
+I don't really enjoy using Twitter, but I'll cheerfully acknowledge the place it occupies in public discourse.
 For many communities in which I want to participate, Twitter has justifiably outcompeted email and the phone system as the venue where it's acceptable to start a conversation with someone you don't already know[^1].
 But just because it's obviously the best place to _start_ a conversation doesn't mean it's the best place to _have_ a conversation[^2].
-The message-length linits and the futility of trying to create a shared context--replicating the kind of smalltalk and emotional cues that keep IRL conversations from turning ugly--limit my use of Twitter beyond the role of a kind of phone book for conversations and
+The message-length limits and the futility of trying to create a shared context--replicating the kind of smalltalk and emotional cues that keep IRL conversations from turning ugly--limit my use of Twitter beyond the role of a kind of phone book for conversations and